ThePythonicCow/rawscan/README.md

-This program is developed and maintained using the GNU C compiler on Linux systems, though a cmake build system is provided that (so far untested) should enable building it on BSD, Windows and MacOS systems as well.
+This program is developed and maintained using the GNU C compiler on Linux systems, though a cmake build system is provided that (so far untested) should enable building it on BSD, Windows and MacOS systems, and with the clang compiler.

 ## Download and build
-Download it, compile it, and install its shared library (librawscan.so) and header file (rawscan.h) as follows:
+Download (or clone) it, compile it, and install its shared library (librawscan.so) and header file (rawscan.h) as follows:

 Once downloaded or cloned, cd into its build directory and do: